-Cryptocurrency is growing in market share every year.
-It is only a matter of time before financial institutions begin dealing in this digital currency directly.
-Nevertheless, there is still considerable uncertainty regarding how banks will profit from the growing technology and which products they will offer clients.
-First, we must look at the different types of cryptocurrency.
-There are essentially three types of cryptocurrency that should concern a bank.
-There is a coin, a token, and a privacy coin.
+coin.
 The coin is the standard unit of currency that is maintained in a blockchain and is available to the public for purchase and exchange.
 Coins can be tracked via blockchain to and from wallet to wallet and generally provide the user with a level of anonymity.
 The token is similar, but only designed for a single type of use like a bus pass, or rewards card.
 The privacy coin is used to give the user total anonymity.
-It can not be tracked and there is no identified origin or destination.
-Privacy coins will likely be a red flag for any financial institution.
-The token will likely be the premier product for most banks.
+The lure of privacy coins is that most can not be tracked and there is no identified origin or destination.
+CipherTrace, a cryptocurrency intelligence company, announced earlier this year that they have the ability to trace Monero, a popular privacy coin.15 Privacy coins will likely be a red flag for any financial institution, especially those with a low risk appetite.
+The token will likely be the premier product for most banks for they pose the least amount of risk.
 In 2019, J.P.
-Morgan, released a digital coin (token) equal to the dollar for internal use.11 A second option will likely be the crypto IRA.
+Morgan, released a digital coin (token) equal to the dollar for internal use.16 A second option will likely be the crypto IRA.
 There are already opportunities to roll a 401K into a BitCoin supported IRA.
 The IRA is just one of several investment options as cryptocurrency has proven to be very speculative.
 A final option for banks is to serve as a digital currency exchange.
 A bank could offer an additional level of security for a fee to conduct transactions between crypto and fiat currency.